SAP-samples/abap-platform-rap-workshops/rap4xx/rap400/README.md

 # RAP400 - Writing ABAP Unit Tests for Apps built with the ABAP RESTful Application Programming Model (RAP)
+Build and test modern Apps with the ABAP RESTful Application Programming Model (RAP)

 ## Description

-This repository contains the exercise materials for a RAP workshop on testability called **RAP400** - **Writing ABAP Unit Tests for Apps built with the ABAP RESTful Application Programming Model (RAP)**.
+This repository contains the exercise materials for a RAP workshop on testability called **RAP400** - **Writing ABAP Unit Tests for Apps built with the ABAP RESTful Application Programming Model (RAP)** - which is all about quality assurance in the development of modern Apps with RAP.

 ## Overview

-In this session we will guide you through the creation of different types of ABAP Unit tests for a RAP business object (BO) developed with the ABAP RESTful Application Programming Model (RAP) and and the OData service exposing the BO for a transactional SAP Fiori elements-based application.
+In this session we will guide you through the development of a transactional UI service and the creation of different types of ABAP Unit tests for a RAP business object (BO) developed with the ABAP RESTful Application Programming Model (RAP) and and the OData service exposing the BO for a transactional SAP Fiori elements-based application.

 The RAP service to be tested with ABAP unit tests will be exposed for a UI use case with the OData V2 protocol, and the resulting app will look like this: